Theob0t/Predictive-Policy/README.md

 # :oncoming_police_car::cop: Predictive-Policy :cop::oncoming_police_car:

-Given a time and a location predict the type of crime occurring in the city of the Bay https://www.kaggle.com/c/sf-crime/overview
+Given a time and a location predict the type of crime occurring in the city of the Bay\s https://www.kaggle.com/c/sf-crime/overview

 ## :flashlight: CONTEXT